 Comparisons are also considered false or misleading statements.
 Attorneys who claim their fees or consultations are superior to other attorneys are breaking Bar Rules of Professional Conduct.
 Any attorney using false or misleading statements may face a type of disciplinary action.

-However, if the certification is given by an organization it’s valid for an attorney to advertise that he or she is a specialist.
-For the statement to be deemed appropriate by the board, the organization’s name and information must be easily accessible.
+However, if the certification is given by an organization, then an attorney is permitted to advertise that he or she is a specialist.
+For the statement to be deemed appropriate, the organization’s name and information must be easily accessible.